 Read this article found in "Modern Medicine" (03/09) about the main sleep disorders in children/adolescents, their effects on students' behaviors and performance and how they can easily be screened called "The Young and the Restless: A Pediatric Guide to Managing Sleep Problems".
 It makes reference to our SDIS screening tools!

-Here is another article by our very own Marsha Luginbuehl (and others), called "Pediatric Sleep Disorders: Validation of the Sleep Disorders Inventory for Students" found in School Psychology Review in the Fall of 2008.
+Here is another article by Marsha Luginbuehl (and others), called "Pediatric Sleep Disorders: Validation of the Sleep Disorders Inventory for Students" found in School Psychology Review in the Fall of 2008.
 It discusses our screening tool and its effectiveness in identifying potential sleep disorders.